-A. Yes, all your paperwork should be kept for at least seven years, whether you do your own payroll or use an agency to do it for you.
+A. Yes, all your paperwork should be kept for at least seven years, whether you do your own payroll or use a professional payroll company to do this for you.
 It is your responsibility to keep these records.

-Q. Do I need to send any information about how I have spent the money?
+Q. Do I need to send any information about how I have spent the direct payment?

-A. Yes, for the first month we would like to see all invoices, payslips and other bills.
-We will be able to see your spending on line and if we need to see any paperwork after that we will contact you.
+A. We will be able to see your spending record on line via your pre-paid card account onto which your direct payment is paid.
+If we need to see any paperwork after this we will contact you.
 Please keep all invoices and payslips in a safe place until we need them.

 Surplus money in your direct payment account

 Q. What happens to money that I haven't been able to use?

 A. If there is surplus money in the account after you have paid for all of your care services and other associated costs, we will recover the money from time to time from your pre-paid card.

 Q Can't I just buy extra services with the money?